MercersKitchen/Introductory-CS/README.md

 - "The sum is greater than the parts": integrated code breaks because of the sum, not because the code is broken
 - We need to know the difference between parts and sum

+Case Studies of behavior: APCS Flowcharting
+- Using GitHub Markdown to make lists and checklists

 ---

 # Ideas coming from